-On sites evaporating mostly at a potential rate (Fig. 6b and c), results do not vary significantly with the revisit frequency, even if we can point out that after 10 days of revisit, the performances of the interpolation algorithm drop significantly.
+10 days of revisit, the performances of the interpolation algorithm drop significantly.
 The EF method outperforms the SF method at any revisit frequency, and the deterioration with increasing revisit frequency is more pronounced for the SF method.

-3.2.3 About the time of overpass
+4.3.3 Impact of the time of overpass on seasonal ET reconstruction

 Impacts of the time of overpass on seasonal reconstruction performances are in agreement with those presented in Sect.
-3.1.4.
+4.1.4.
 For each revisit frequency, it appears that noon is the most representative hour to reconstruct seasonal ET.
 Again, the criterion used to assess the performance is the difference between observed and simulated seasonal cumulative evapotranspiration.

-One can note that with an earlier (or later) time of overpass, results are more sig- nificantly and quickly deteriorated, but the general trend remains the same than when noon is used.
+One can note that with an earlier (or later) time of overpass, results are more significantly and quickly deteriorated,